FelicienC/RRT-Dubins/README.md

 ## Dubins path

 Dubins path refers to the shortest curve that connects two points in the two-dimensional Euclidean plane if only one direction of movement is permitted (the vehicle can only go forward).
-This type of path is necessarly in the form of one of 6 types, combination of right turns (**R**), left turns (**L**) and straight segments (**S**): **RLR, LRL, LSR, RSL, LSL, RSR**.
+This type of path is necessarily in the form of one of 6 types, combination of right turns (**R**), left turns (**L**) and straight segments (**S**): **RLR, LRL, LSR, RSL, LSL, RSR**.

 ### How does it work ?

-As we want to have the shortest path among the 6 potential candidates, we compute the lenght of the path we would obtain if we followed each of the trajectories.
+As we want to have the shortest path among the 6 potential candidates, we compute the length of the path we would obtain if we followed each of the trajectories.
 To do so, we need to separate three cases:
   1. **LSL** and **RSR** : Two turns in the same direction separated by a straight segment
   2. **LSR** and **RSL** : Two turns in opposite directions separated by a straight segment
   3. **RLR** and **LRL** : Three turns

 ### Usage

 The Dubins path are implemented in the Dubins class.
-As already mentionned, we simplify the problem here by considering the same radius for all the turns.
+As already mentioned, we simplify the problem here by considering the same radius for all the turns.

 ```python
 from rrt.dubins import Dubins